sztrzask/maklipsa.github.io/speaking/cfp/How-I-stopped-worrying-and-learned-to-love-parallel-processing/index.md

 ## Short abstract

 How to process 1 TB of data, do it fast using just enough resources?
 How to organize and parallelize big data processing workflows in .NET?
 How to control CPU and memory usage easily? <br/>
-This talk is a story, told using code, of how I've managed to go from big data processing problem to data processing.
+This talk is a story, told using code, of how I've managed to go from **big** data processing problem to data processing problem.

 ## Description

 Processing hundreds of gigabytes of data shows that old, known tricks don’t work.
 Moreover, they can significantly slow down processing.
-The problem gets even more complicated when its individual steps are bound differently, have a different level of parallelization, and there are significant memory and CPU constraints.
-This talk will demonstrate problems I’ve had designing a system processing ~1TB of data and how using TPL Dataflow takes most of that pain away.
+The problem gets even more complicated when individual steps are bound differently, have a different level of parallelization, and there are significant memory and CPU constraints.
+This talk will demonstrate problems I’ve had designing a system processing ~1TB of data and how using TPL Dataflow takes most of that pain go away.

 ## Other